TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.19.0 ( 06.02.2024 ) =
+* Fix - The image in the default email template was broken.
+This has been fixed for fresh installations.
+* Fix - Added nonce check for the dismiss action in the tracking notification.
+* Tweak - Modified the support email address to connect to.

 = 5.18.0 ( 16.01.2024 ) =
 * Tweak - Introduced compatibility with WooCommerce Checkout Blocks.
 * Fix - Incorrect stats are displayed in the plugin dashboard for number of emails sent & number of email addresses captured.